 On an ongoing basis, we perform certain limited post-purchase loan review procedures with respect to the underwriting and eligibility of the loans we acquire.
-Out of all mortgage loans that met the Preliminary Eligibility Criteria at the time we acquired them between March 1, 2016 and June 30, 2016 and had an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%, we reviewed 10,240 loans, or approximately 5.32% by loan count, including 9,504 mortgage loans included in the Reference Pool.
+Out of all mortgage loans that met the Preliminary Eligibility Criteria at the time we acquired them between May 1, 2016 and September 30, 2016 and had an original loan-tovalue ratio that is (i) greater than 80% and (ii) less than or equal to 97%, we reviewed 4,335 loans, or approximately 2.43% by loan count, including 4,016 mortgage loans included in the Reference Pool.
+As of February 24, 2017, the Fannie Mae quality control process revealed Loan File or Underwriting Errors and possible Eligibility Defects at a rate of approximately 0.72%.
+Accordingly, if the rate of Loan File or Underwriting Errors and possible Eligibility Defects on the entire Initial Cohort Pool is 0.72% and such errors or defects increase the likelihood of a Credit Event or Modification Event, then investors may fail to recover their initial investment in the Notes.
 See "The Reference Obligations - Results of Fannie Mae Quality Control".
 Our reviews were not conducted specifically in connection with the Reference Pool, but with respect to a sample of all our mortgage loans in the normal course of our quality control processes.
 In conducting our review procedures, we relied on information and documentation delivered to us by the respective loan sellers and on additional information and resources otherwise available to us.
 Our review procedures were designed to discover certain significant discrepancies and possible instances of non-compliance with our underwriting and eligibility guidelines of the sample of the mortgage loans we reviewed.
 While a subset of loans was selected for complete reviews of certain loan criteria, our procedures did not constitute a re-underwriting of the mortgage loans, were not designed or intended to discover every possible defect, and may not be consistent with the type and scope of review that any individual investor would deem appropriate.
 In addition, to the extent that our limited review did reveal factors that could affect how the Reference Obligations may perform, we may have incorrectly assessed the potential significance of the defects that we identified or that we failed to identify.
 There can be no assurance that any review process we conducted would have uncovered relevant facts that could be indicative of how any reviewed Reference Obligations will perform.
 Investors should note that we undertook this limited loan file review with respect to only a small sample of the Reference Obligations and did not undertake any loan file review for the remaining Reference Obligations.
 The selection of the mortgage loans that we reviewed was made by us and not by any independent third party.